Nominations now open! They will close in:

 What is a 'committee member'?

-They organise events and activities of all different kinds aimed at enhancing student experience at Roehampton.
-Leading a society means you get to host the events and activities you want to see on campus
+Student group committees organise events and activities of all kinds to enhance your student experience at Roehampton.
+Being a committee member means you get to host events for your community adn lead your group!

 Students chatting during elections